pipech/erpnext-docker-debian/docs/setup/production_setup.md

     `docker ps -a`

-* Find frappe container id
+* Call bash in frappe container

     `docker exec -it <frappe_container_id> bash`